Progress billing Retainage Pay apps

 • Balance to finish

-When people say “AIA billing,” they’re often referring to a common presentation format for progress billing that makes rollforward easy to review (G702 summary + G703 continuation sheet / SOV math).
+When people say “AIA billing,” they are often talking about a common presentation format for progress billing using a summary page and a continuation sheet so the rollforward is easier to review.

-The SOV is the “billing map” that makes progress billing reviewable.
+The Schedule of Values is the billing map that makes progress billing reviewable.

 Working inside QuickBooks Online?

-QBO can handle accounting and invoicing, but progress billing rollforward is where teams commonly add a pay app workflow.
+QBO can handle accounting and invoicing, but the progress billing rollforward is where many teams add a separate pay app workflow.

 If you’re evaluating a connection: QBO Integration Options.

-Progress billing isn’t hard because of this month’s numbers — it’s hard because this month must agree with last month.
-The basic rollforward pattern is:
+Progress billing is not difficult because of this month’s numbers.
+It becomes difficult because this month must agree with last month.
+The usual rollforward pattern is:

-• = To date (completed & stored to date)
+• = To date completed and stored to date

-If “previous” doesn’t equal last month’s “to date,” reviewers stop trusting the entire package.
+If “previous” does not equal last month’s approved “to date,” reviewers start questioning the whole package.

 Simple example (one SOV line)